 All the content constraints occurring in the about predicates are first indexed for Mercure system, even though they are not on the target element (in topics 63 and 90 for example).
-Targets elements (article for topic 63, section for topic 66, paragraph for topic 84 and abstract for topic 90) are then indexed for the content-and-structure-oriented module.
+Targets elements (article for topic 63, section for topic 66, paragraph for topic 84 and abstract for topic 90) are then indexed for CAS-module.

 About 20% of the CAS topics (like topic 66) contain a constraint on the year of publication.
-This constraint is also stored and will be used to filter results of the content-and-structure-oriented module.
+This constraint is also stored and will be used to filter results of the CAS- module.